 He assures us that God is good to those that wait (meaning trust or hope) upon Him, and that our prayers will be answered.

 In all of this, there is no hint of a secret, heavenly language.
 Surely, if there was a better way to pray than the intelligent use of our own native language, Jesus would have told us.

 One of the most delightful books on prayer I've ever seen is based on the premise that God wants us to pray in our own language and dialect.
 It is titled God Is No Stranger.
-I first saw a copy of it in 1970 at the missionary editor's home in the mountains of Haiti.
+I first saw a copy of it at the missionary editor's home in the mountains of Haiti.

 I have often heard the same kind of praying in Italy.
 Freed from the fetters of an over-ritualized religion, Italian evangelicals have a refreshing prayer life.
 Having realized that they don't have to drone on and on through memorized prayers, they pray right out of their hearts.
-That type of praying is the kind of natural expression which the Lord taught His disciples. [ Missionary stories from Italy ]
+That type of praying is the kind of natural expression that the Lord taught His disciples. [ Missionary stories from Italy ]

 It's the kind of free, open communication with the Creator that our hearts long for.
 It is the type of relationship that He wants us to have with Him.

-|Use the fingers of your hand to remind you of how to pray for missionaries. [ read more ]|
+|Use the fingers of your hand to remind you of how to pray for missionaries. [ more ]|